Peter Vronsky: Currently

 Vronsky is currently writing American Werewolf: The True Story of the Torso Serial Killer Confessions based on a series of prison interviews he is conducting with the notorious serial killer Richard Cottingham.
 In January 2020, Vronsky revealed that Cottingham who has been incarcerated since 1980 in the Trenton State Prison for six murders committed between 1967–1980, had recently confessed to an additional three unsolved murders of school girls in New Jersey 1968–1969.

 Vronsky currently lectures at Toronto Metropolitan University's History Department in international relations, American Civil War, Third Reich, espionage and the history of terrorism.
 In 2017, he was chosen as the Writer-In-Residence at the Toronto Public Library.
 He recently appeared in Joe Berlinger's new Netflix show, Crime Scene (Season 2): The Times Square Killer (2021) about the 1979–80 torso murders in New York committed by serial killer Richard Cottingham who Vronsky is in the midst of interviewing since 2018.

-Peter Vronsky is fluent in English, Russian and Italian and resides in Toronto, Canada, and Venice, Italy.